 Blood from the right adrenal is drained by a very short vein into the vena cava; the left adrenal vein terminates in the left renal vein.

 The lymphatic vessels accompany the suprarenal vein and drain into the lumbar lymph nodes.

 The kidneys lie along the borders of the psoas muscles and are therefore obliquely placed.
 The position of the liver causes the right kidney to be lower than the left (Figures 1–2 and 1–3).
 The adult kidney weighs about 150 g each.

 Relations of kidneys (posterior aspect).
 The dashed lines represent the outline of the kidneys where they are obscured by overlying structures.

-The kidneys are supported by the perirenal fat (which ...
+The kidneys are supported by the perirenal fat (which is enclosed in ...